Sean O'Rourke

-Sean O'Rourke (born 22 May 1955) is an Irish journalist and broadcaster who works for the Irish public broadcaster, Raidió Teilifís Éireann (RTÉ).
+Sean O'Rourke (born 22 May 1955) is an Irish journalist and broadcaster who works for the Irish public broadcaster, RTÉ.
 From September 2013 until his retirement in May 2020, he presented the Today with Seán O'Rourke show every weekday from 10:00am until midday on RTÉ Radio 1.

 Career

 An arts graduate from University College Galway, O'Rourke has previously worked for the Connacht Tribune, The Sunday Press and The Irish Press.

-In 1989 he joined RTÉ News and Current Affairs.
+In 1989 he joined RTÉ News.
 For RTÉ he has presented Morning Ireland and This Week.
 In 1995 he moved to the News at One.

 On television he has presented Today Tonight, Prime Time and The Week in Politics.

 From 2013 to May 2020 he presented the popular weekday radio programme, Today with, as Today with Sean O'Rourke, being succeeded by Sarah McInerney and then Claire Byrne in that role.

 In August 2020, O'Rourke apologised for his involvement in the Oireachtas Golf Society scandal.
 RTÉ announced that planned projects involving O'Rourke would not proceed.